2023–2024 DrPH Student Handbook

-- Complete the initial description of proposed research in the prospectus template and prepare a presentation on this material (for the Year 1 seminar)
+- Complete the initial description of proposed research in the prospectus template and prepare a presentation on this material (Year 1 seminar).

 Summer between Years 1 and 2

-- Participate in Mock-Oral presentations in Year 2 DrPH seminar.
+- Participate in Mock-Oral presentations (Year 2 seminar).

 Years 3 and 4

-- Present dissertation progress and work products to students and faculty as part of the Year 3 seminar
+- Present dissertation progress and work products to students and faculty (Year 3 seminar).

-- Secure approval/sign off on the final Dissertation from Dissertation Committee Chair and members
+- Secure approval on the final Dissertation from Dissertation Committee Chair and members.

 The professional development of a DrPH student is central to the academic experience.
-The required structured involvement of the DrPH students in the community facilitates relevant, actionable translational research and is one differentiating feature of the DrPH from the PhD programs.
-The Residency provides an opportunity for students to take on a significant professional challenge, to broaden their leadership perspective, and to explore research and career interests.
+The required structured involvement of DrPH students in the community facilitates relevant, actionable translational research and is one differentiating feature of the DrPH from PhD programs.
+The residency provides an opportunity for students to take on a significant professional challenge, broaden their leadership perspective, and explore research and career interests.

 In preparation for the Dissertation and research phases of the DrPH Program, each student is required to complete a Residency.
 The Residency is a structured field experience with specific learning objectives and outcomes that is to be completed in the summer between the 1st and 2nd academic years.
 Exceptions may be granted based on the timing most appropriate to the student’s professional and research activities.

-The duration of the Residency must be adequate to meet the learning needs of the student.
 Students are required to complete a Residency of 320 hours (equivalent to eight weeks at 40 hours per week).
 Exceptions may be granted based on concurrent experience related to the student’s research and professional goals.
-Even with an exception, in order to satisfy the basic requirement for graduation, students must work at least 20 hours per week for 9 weeks at an approved Residency site.
-Students requesting a placement of less than 320 hours, but more than 180 hours, must also demonstrate in a written letter that the hours under 320 that they are requesting to be waived will be dedicated to meaningful progress on their career goals, skill development, or Dissertation development in order to warrant approval.
+Students requesting a placement of less than 320 hours must demonstrate in a written letter that the hours under 320 are requesting to be waived will be dedicated to meaningful progress on their career goals, skill development, or Dissertation development in order to warrant approval.
 A formal Residency agreement must be finalized in the first two weeks of the residency.

 Exceptions to the timing and duration of the Residency must first be discussed with the student’s advisor and the DrPH Field Residency Supervisor.
 A formal written request for exception must be submitted to the DrPH Field Residency Supervisor by April 1 of the year in which the Residency is to be undertaken.
 Exception requests will be reviewed by the DrPH Field Residency Supervisor, in consultation with the Program Directors and the student’s advisor.
 All comments and recommendations will be considered by the DrPH Field Residency Supervisor, who will provide the final decision.

-The Residency activities are under the joint supervision of a designated Preceptor from the organization sponsoring the Residency and the DrPH Field Residency Supervisor.
-The Residency Preceptor will be an experienced professional working with health issues with expertise in the assigned project areas, experience and status within the organization, and an interest and competence in supervising and mentoring.
-The Preceptor will also share personal and organizational values, experiences, and contacts with the student to facilitate a successful DrPH Residency.
+Residency activities are under the joint supervision of a designated Preceptor from the organization sponsoring the Residency and the DrPH Field Residency Supervisor.
+The Preceptor is an experienced professional with expertise in the assigned project areas, experience and status within the organization, and an interest and competence in supervising and mentoring.
+The Preceptor shares personal and organizational values, experiences, and contacts with the student to facilitate a successful DrPH Residency.

-Students are required to register for the PB HLTH 297 course with the Field Residency Supervisor for 3 units of credit in the Fall Semester following completion of the Residency to receive the required academic credit for the Residency.
-The course will be taken on a S/U basis.
-The DrPH Residency process extends from the Fall Semester of the student’s first year through the Fall Semester following completion of the Residency.
+Students are required to register for the PB HLTH 297 course with the Field Residency Supervisor for 3 units of credit in the Fall Semester following completion of the Residency to receive the required academic credit.
+The course is taken on a S/U basis.

 DrPH Residency Process

-Students will finalize a Residency agreement during the first two weeks of the Residency in conjunction with the Residency Preceptor, with approval from the Residency Preceptor and the Field Residency Supervisor.
-The Residency agreement incorporates organizational and student requirements (including learning objectives, planned activities, expected outcomes, and a timeline for achievement) Students will produce tangible products to demonstrate competencies developed during the placement (i.e., grant application, research analysis, policy analyses, program plans, evaluation designs, and/or article for publication).
-These will be retained by the Field Residency Supervisor as part of the student’s record.
-Students will complete an evaluation of the Residency process (similar to a course evaluation) and provide feedback on the Residency site and Preceptor.
+Students finalize a Residency agreement during the first two weeks of the Residency in conjunction with the Preceptor, with approval from the Field Residency Supervisor.
+The Residency agreement incorporates organizational and student requirements (including learning objectives, planned activities, expected outcomes, and a timeline for achievement).
+Students produce tangible products to demonstrate competencies developed during the placement (i.e., grant application, research analysis, policy analyses, program plans, evaluation designs, and/or article for publication).
+These are retained by the Field Residency Supervisor as part of the student’s record.
+Students then complete an evaluation of the Residency process (similar to a course evaluation) and provide feedback on the Residency site and Preceptor.

-The Preceptor will be asked to provide formal feedback on the student’s performance at the midpoint and the completion of the Residency.
-When feasible, the Field Residency Supervisor will make a visit to the Residency site mid-way through the Residency to meet with the Preceptor and student to monitor progress on the learning objectives and other elements of the Residency agreement.
-This travel will be dependent on the availability of travel funding.
-If travel funding is limited, a formal evaluation will occur as necessary through a conference call.
+The Preceptor provides formal feedback on the student’s performance at the midpoint and the completion of the Residency.
+The Field Residency Supervisor visits the Residency site mid-way through the Residency to meet with the Preceptor and student to monitor progress on the learning objectives and other elements of the Residency agreement.
+For placements outside the Bay Area, these visits occur remotely.

-Students will register for Summer Residency units (PB HLTH 297 – Instructor is the Field Residency Supervisor) in the Fall Semester following the Residency.
-Students will meet with the Field Residency Supervisor during the first month of the Fall Semester following the Residency to review the work/research products of the Residency and debrief on the Residency experience.
+Students register for Summer Residency units (PB HLTH 297 – Instructor is the Field Residency Supervisor) in the Fall Semester following the residency.
+Students meet with the Field Residency Supervisor during the first month of the Fall semester following the residency to review residency products and debrief on the experience.